Last updated on June 8th, 2022 at 08:26 pm

 Each of the boardwalks has a pavilion area with picnic tables and grills, but it’s the broad beach that will snap you to attention.
 White sands stretch uninterrupted as far as the eye can see.
 An endless line of dunes topped with sea oats separates beachgoers from the rest of the world.

-The grand bundle of preserves anchored by Little Talbot Island also includes Big Talbot Island, the George Crady Bridge State Fishing Pier, Amelia Island State Park, Fort George Island, Yellow Bluff Fort and the Pumpkin Hill Preserve, neatly packaged around the shady, scenic campground on Little Talbot Island.
+The grand bundle of preserves anchored by Little Talbot Island State Park also includes Big Talbot Island State Park, the George Crady Bridge State Fishing Pier, Amelia Island State Park, Fort George Island, Yellow Bluff Fort and the Pumpkin Hill Preserve, neatly packaged around the shady, scenic campground on Little Talbot Island.

 There’s plenty to explore and history to be seen.
 Plan on spending several days in this coastal wonderland.

 The campground at Little Talbot Island State Park

 Little Talbot Island State Park has the only campground in the Talbot Islands, but there are others nearby.

 Motor homes and travel trailers can expect narrow, unpaved access roads tracking through the campground, as well as tight, oddly angled sites, but it’s manageable and rewarding when you are finally set up.
 All 40 campsites are well shaded and private.